Starting a blog has never been easy as it is now.

 You can approach it in two ways: either re-publish your entire blog post(s) or make a more similar but different version that you publish on LinkedIn.
-But the idea here is that all links will go back to your site.
+But the idea is that all links will return to your site.

 This benefits you in several ways.

 First, you get to reach more people immediately.
 When you publish an article (not a post), followers will get notifications.